machinewulf/useful-commands/useful_commands.md

 ll- h
 ```

--   Shows you the contents of a folder/directory using Gb and Mb etc
+-   Shows you the contents of a folder/directory using Gb and Mb, etc

 <br>